xoxzo/blog.xoxzo.com/content/Events/ConnecTechAsia-2019-en.md

 Date: 2019-06-28
 Slug: connectechasia-2019
 Lang: en
-Tags: connectechasia, event, singapore, 2019
+Tags: connectechasia; event; singapore; 2019
 Thumbnail: images/CTA_thumbnail.jpg
 Author: Ai Sin Chan
 Summary: We attended ConnecTechAsia 2019 in Singapore, including the Summit.

 Last week I was in Singapore attending [ConnecTechAsia ](https://www.connectechasia.com/) 2019 with Iqbal.
-This year’s exhibition was held at Sands Expo and Convention Centre in Marina Bay Sands.
+This yearâ€™s exhibition was held at Sands Expo and Convention Centre in Marina Bay Sands.

 ![ConnecTechAsia 2019](/images/CTA_EntranceSignage.jpg)

 ## Opening ceremony

-I attended the opening ceremony including an opening keynote speech titled ‘Leadership: from Experimentation to Transformation’ by Harriet Green chairman and CEO of IBM Asia Pacific, who talked about trust and artificial intelligence, The role and importance that trust along with transparency must play in the principles and frameworks that will shape this new age being defined by data and Artificial Intelligence. and shared some case studies on trade document processing using AI with Standard Chartered.
+I attended the opening ceremony including an opening keynote speech titled â€˜Leadership: from Experimentation to Transformationâ€™ by Harriet Green chairman and CEO of IBM Asia Pacific, who talked about trust and artificial intelligence, The role and importance that trust along with transparency must play in the principles and frameworks that will shape this new age being defined by data and Artificial Intelligence. and shared some case studies on trade document processing using AI with Standard Chartered.
 Here are the main points from her [speech](https://www.ibm.com/sg-en/campaign/connectech):
-- Embedding digital and AI at scale – to accelerate transformation
+- Embedding digital and AI at scale â€“ to accelerate transformation
-- Adopting technologies that are flexible, open and secure – to support future business needs
+- Adopting technologies that are flexible, open and secure â€“ to support future business needs
-- Ensuring trust – both in technologies and their impact on the world
+- Ensuring trust â€“ both in technologies and their impact on the world

 ![Harriet Green opening keynote](/images/CTA_HarrietGreen.jpg)